 ENGIE exchanges with the SBT teams, particularly on certain methodological aspects that still need to be clarified, in particular for the energy sector.

-The response to the CDP questionnaire available on the CDP website presents in detail the company's governance and strategy in the fight against climate change.
-It also describes the risks and opportunities for the company, the actions taken to reduce its emissions and help our customers reduce their emissions.
+The response to the CDP questionnaire available on the CDP website presents also in detail the company's governance and strategy in the fight against climate change, the risks and opportunities for the company, the actions taken to reduce its emissions and help our customers reduce their emissions.

 A source of greenhouse gas emissions is related to the fugitive CH4 direct emissions from natural gas infrastructures that lead to commitments, policies, objectives and action plans from the managers of these gas infrastructures.